 WSU and Minnesota State Universities and Colleges offer collaborative "paths" for obtaining a BSW at Winona State University.
-The Minnesota Pathways ensures that students taking all social work foundation courses including SOCW340 and SOCW350 from the agreeing community and/or technical college will have the classes to meet the prerequisites for the BSW program.
+The Minnesota Pathways ensures that students taking all social work foundation courses from the agreeing community and/or technical college will have the classes to meet the prerequisites for the BSW program.
 Students interested in the Minnesota Transfer Pathways to a BSW degree should consult with their college advisor.